-Criteria JORC Code explanation Commentary that could affect the relative accuracy and confidence of the estimate.
-The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+Criteria Jo ORC Code explanation Commentary • relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. the Congolone deposit, but this is seen as reasonable confirmation of the estimation techniques.
+These statements of relative accuracy and techniques. • These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.